givepraise/praise/README.md

 ### 3. Create Discord Bot

 Create and setup the Discord bot.
-Be sure to take not of ENV variables during setup as these will be needed during the next step.
+Be sure to take note of ENV variables during setup as these will be needed during the next step.
 You need to have administrative access to a Discord server in order to create a bot.
 Creating a server is free, we recommend setting up a personal server to use for testing purposes.

 [Create the Praise Discord bot](https://givepraise.xyz/docs/server-setup/create-discord-bot)